CyCraft/magnetar/docs/docs-main/read-data/index.md

 ## Stream Realtime Updates

-When you set up a _**stream**_ for a document or collection, just like `fetch()`, your the data will be fetched from a server by your _remote_ store plugin and then added to your module's _local_ data.
+When you set up a _**stream**_ for a document or collection, just like `fetch()`, your the data will be fetched from a server by your _remote_ store plugin and then added to your module's _cache_ data.

-Afterwards, any changes to this document remotely will automatically be reflected in your module's _local_ data while the stream is open.
+Afterwards, any changes to this document remotely will automatically be reflected in your module's _cache_ data while the stream is open.

 Please note: a streaming promise will never resolve as long as your stream is open!
 There is **no way** to know when or how many documents will be loaded in, as this depends on your remote store.